-Transcripts can be ordered and paid for online at parchment.com.
-Type in Chicago Theological Seminary and the system will guide you through the process.
-No transcripts from other institutions will be sent out by CTS.
+Transcripts can be ordered and paid for online at parchment.com (type in "Chicago Theological Seminary" and the system will guide you through the process).
+No transcripts from other institutions will be sent out by CTS and all degrees/course work will be present on the transcript.